Fort Bragg Military Article 128b UCMJ – Domestic Violence & Strangulation Defense Lawyers 2026 FAQ

 What is Article 128b under the UCMJ?

 Article 128b is a provision under the Uniform Code of Military Justice specifically addressing domestic violence offenses among military personnel.
 It outlines the scope of prohibited conduct and penalties for violations.
-Understanding this article is essential for service members facing related charges at Fort Liberty.
+Understanding this article is essential for service members facing related charges at Fort Bragg.
 The article covers various forms of abuse within domestic settings and is enforced to maintain order within the military community.
 The military justice system treats these offenses seriously given their impact on unit cohesion and discipline.

-Domestic violence charges under Article 128b are treated with substantial gravity at Fort Liberty due to the military’s emphasis on discipline and conduct.
+Domestic violence charges under Article 128b are treated with substantial gravity at Fort Bragg due to the military’s emphasis on discipline and conduct.
 Such allegations can lead to court-martial and significant penalties, including confinement or discharge.
 It’s important for accused service members to respond promptly and seek legal support.
 The military justice process prioritizes fair adjudication but also aims to deter misconduct that could affect morale and safety within the armed forces.

 Can I be discharged from the military for an Article 128b conviction?